namonajem/UNI-SEMG6/use-cases/use-case-3.md

 ### Trigger

-A request for cities population information is sent to Data Analysis.
+A request for cities in a territory population information is sent to Data Analysis.

 ## MAIN SUCCESS SCENARIO